and the JRSS review of the 1st

-There were six major reviews of the first edition.
-One appears here and the other five are available as follows:
+I have noticed seven reviews of the first edition.
+One appears here and the other six are available as follows:

 All the reviews are worth consulting for each gives a different perspective on the book.
 See these other sites for further literature and links.